 - Connectivity from the State Data Center and Quincy Data Center to the Seattle Westin Building.

-- Network & Security Infrastructure to support the Cloud Highway.
+- Network and security infrastructure to support the Cloud Highway.

 - To ensure that agency data packets are not dropped and to avoid negative impacts to other agencies due to saturation of shared links, an agency Cloud Highway service tier needs to align with a customer's total direct connect and/or MS ExpressRoute bandwidth capacity throughput; excluding backup and redundancy.